-Join Von Glitschka for an in-depth discussion in this video What is logo design?, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video What is logo design?, part of Learning Logo Design.

 Logo design is arguably the most well-known aspect of graphic arts.
 If you asked a non-designer what a graphic design is, more than likely their response would include a reference to logo design, and rightly so.
 Visual communications is one term used to classify what our industry does.
 And logo design is all about communicating through an image that will represent a company, a product, a service, or even an individual.